 Hitler told Germans that it was right to hate, blame Jews for their problems, and force them from Germany.
-Unable to do that, the “Final Solution” was to kill them.
+Unable to do that, the only answer, the “Final Solution” was to kill all Jews.

 We responded by doing the same thing.
 We killed to stop the killing.
 We fought WWII to stop the Nazis.
 We tell ourselves that dropping nuclear weapons on Hiroshima and Nagasaki saved lives.

 It seemed that decency won.
 Although we did not end the existence of Nazis, we took away their guns, tanks, and power.
 More importantly, we agreed as a world society that being Nazi is unacceptable.
 Of course, small groups remained, but their world power was gone - or so it seemed....

 Now violent radicals are telling people that it is correct to hate.
 Some groups tell their followers that immigrants are dangerous, despite more violence being committed by the haters.
 Other groups sell the story that the west is at war with Islam, and so at war with them.
 Whatever the story, radicals are creating the same fear which justifies hate to their followers.

 Even some of us who believe in love, think it's acceptable to hate the haters.
 We know that only love and compassion will heal and that's what we have to do: we must love and celebrate our common humanity, even when it is a challenge.

 Once again, people across the world and here at home are being taught that hate and blame are acceptable, and the only solution it to kill their enemies.